-A Beginner’s Introduction To How Computer Memory Works.
+A Layman’s Guide On How Computer Memory Works.

-When I began my career in Computer Science, one of the technologies that amazed me most was the memory of computers.
+When I began my career in Computer Science, one of the technologies that amazed me most was how the memory of computers work and how they store data.
 As my career progressed I was constantly being introduced to several types of memory.
 I had several questions in my mind such as

 - How does memory work on computers?

 - Why there are so many types of memory?

 - Can’t a single memory device be used for all purposes?

 - If ROM is read-only then how come we are able to write data to our hard disks, USB flash drives, and SSDs?

 - If I can access any file I need at any time from my SSD, how is it not Random Access?

 As I kept learning about memory, the puzzle pieces in my mind started to fit together to give a more complete picture.
 This article tries to answer all the above questions, through simple analogies and explanations by going through its working principle, classification and applications of different types of memory keeping a beginner level reader in mind.